About the San Diego Association of Black Journalists

-Our goals include increasing the number of black journalists in management positions and encouraging black journalists to become entrepreneurs.
-We work to foster an exemplary group of professionals that honors excellence and outstanding achievements by African American journalists, and outstanding achievement in the media industry as a whole, particularly when it comes to providing balanced coverage of the black community and society at large.
-We work with high schools and colleges to identify and encourage black students to become journalists and to diversify faculties and related curriculum.
+Our goals include increasing the number of Black journalists in management positions and encouraging Black journalists to become entrepreneurs.
+We work to foster an exemplary group of professionals that honors excellence and outstanding achievements by African American journalists, and outstanding achievement in the media industry as a whole, particularly when it comes to providing balanced coverage of the Black community and society at large.
+We work with high schools and colleges to identify and encourage Black students to become journalists and to diversify faculties and related curriculum.
 We are also committed to providing informational and training services to the general public.
 All fundraising efforts go towards academic scholarships and our student training programs such as “Pro for a Day”, a journalism boot camp where students are taught how to produce their own news stories on a variety of platform under the tutelage of professional journalists.

 NABJ holds an annual convention and career fair each summer with dozens of plenary sessions and workshops for professional development.
 The career fair draws hundreds of recruiters and is among the best means of finding a job in the industry.
 The annual Salute to Excellence awards and special recognition honors (Lifetime Achievement, Journalist of the Year, Community Service, etc.) are bestowed at each convention.